davidjeffery/Website/content/post/2021-08-29-West-Lancashire-Summer-Triathlon-2021-race-review/index.md

 # Results

-In a desperate attempt to build up suspense, I've avoided giving my times.
-Annoyingly, Epic Events' [results system](https://resultsbase.net/event/5463/results) seems to have had an error and hasn't recorded people's bike/T2 splits, which is really good, very happy with that...
-Thankfully, I was using my trusty Garmin Fenix watch[^2] (which I absolutely love, best Christmas present ever).
+In a desperate attempt to build up suspense, I've avoided giving my times... until now!
+I've given both the ["official" results from Epic Events](https://resultsbase.net/event/5463/results) and the times from my trusty Garmin Fenix watch[^2] (which I absolutely love, best Christmas present ever).
 I've put my results into the table below.

 [^2]: The purists amongst us will note that my Garmin time doesn't quite match up with the results page time.
 This is because I set the transition to start as soon as I got out the pool, rather than when I crossed the official timing pad.
 I'm not trying to pull a fast one, honest!